Corrections Officer - Waikeria Prison at Ara Poutama Aotearoa (Department of Corrections), Waikato

 - Are passionate about helping others

-- Who want to work in a people related role
+- Who want to work in a front facing role with offenders

 - Are good role models within their community

-- Possess skills and experience relevant to working in a varied and challenging environment
+- Can work confidently in a varied and challenging environment

-- The legal right to work full-time in New Zealand
+- The right to work in New Zealand or a work visa with at least 12 months remaining

-- The ability to pass a pre-employment drug test, a full medical assessment and a physical readiness assessment
+- The ability to pass a drug test

 In line with our Strategy Hōkai Rangi , we are prioritising applications from people who have experience in a Kaupapa Māori or Pasifika environment and/or a willingness to learn.
 Please highlight any relevant experience and/or language skills in your application.